CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 #### Editr

 This is a variant of the `edit` command but for reminders.
-It works similarly to the `edit` command, with the same fuzzy searching mechanism which searches for a reminder by its note.
+It works similar to the `edit` command, with the same fuzzy searching mechanism which searches for a reminder by its note.

 *Format:*